 Feedback on your idea has been nothing but positive and you’re feeling ready to set sail into entrepreneurship.
 But wait, now it’s time for the business plan.
 Where do you start?

 Before you begin the process of convincing your audience that your business is the latest thing – make sure it is.
 Inc Magazine recommends writing a detailed outline that more or less summarizes the “story” of your business.
 Find out who your competition is and identify their strengths and weaknesses.

 Identify Your Key Audience

 One major element to writing a top tier business plan is tailoring the plan for a specific audience and telling them what they need to know.
-Inc advises carefully breaking the plan down by each target you wish to attract.
-Are you trying to recruit a business partner, attracting new customers, or applying for a loan?
+Inc advises carefully breaks the plan down by each target you wish to attract.
+Are you trying to recruit a business partner, attract new customers, or apply for a loan?

 Summarize Your Ideas

 Another headline for this section could be, “Get to the point.”
 First of all, it’s important that you summarize your ideas for yourself – this indicates that you have a solid grasp of your plan and are thinking critically about the steps you have to take to ensure your success.

-Acquire a Business Template
+Follow a Business Template

 That being said, it never hurts to get a second opinion.
 Experts have been where you are hundreds of times and they’ve encountered every surprise – including the ones coming your way.
 They can give you solid advice on what to remove, rework, or reinforce.
-Best of all, they can ask the types of questions that your audience may have in mind and get you thinking about how to answer those questions and soothe potential fears before they arise.
+Best of all, they can ask the types of questions your audience may have in mind.
+This will get you thinking about how to answer those questions, and will soothe potential fears before they arise.

 In the end, you’ll be one step ahead in both research and response, giving your plan the potential to move quickly from presentation to execution.